adelrodriguez/startline/README.md

 Not taking into account usage-based pricing, this is $1,211.04/year.
 This can get you _very_ far, since you can share the services between all your projects.

-I understand this stack might not be for everyone.
-Maybe you're very price-sensitive.
+But it is expensive.
+You can run a VPS for much cheaper.
 Maybe you like to self-host your own services and hate all the SaaS-glue.
 Maybe you just don't like serverless.
 That's fine.
 This stack isn't for you.
+I wouldn't recommend this stack unless you are actually aiming to build a SaaS where usage correlates with paying customers.
+If you build something for free and traffic spikes, if you don't have spend limits set... then yeah, you'll get rekt'd.

-I am planning to create something that can easily be hosted on a VPS and has much less dependencies.
-Expect that in the future.
+I am planning on building a cheaper, more traditional, VPS-based stack in the future which can be used to host fun experiments and side projects without worrying about serverless tax.
+I'll add it here when it's ready.